 Hurricane Milton tracker: Path, cone, spaghetti models, satellite image

-Hurricane Milton again strengthened to a major Category 5 storm with sustained winds at 165 mph.
+ORLANDO, Fl - Hurricane Milton again dropped to a Category 4 storm on Wednesday.
 It is on track to make landfall on Florida's Gulf Coast late Wednesday night or early Thursday morning.

+As of 10 a.m., Hurricane Milton was 210 miles from Tampa, Florida, with sustained winds of 155 mph.
+It is moving east-northeast at 16 mph.
+The minimum central pressure is 919 mb.

-Here is the latest project path, track, spaghetti models, and satellite images of Hurricane Milton.
+Here are the latest project path, track, spaghetti models, and satellite images of Hurricane Milton.

 Hurricane Milton latest updates: